Join a team of passionate, committed, and fun people dedicated to ensuring teens and young adults can get help when they need it most.

 The position has an immediate start date for training, however, is on an as needed basis once trained.
 They are non exempt positions with a base hourly wage of $21.00, with a possible shift differential of $2.00 or $4.00, depending on shift covering.

-The Compass Clinician carries a caseload of 14-16 youth and families, offering direct services and support on a weekly basis.
+The Compass Case Manager or Clinician carries a caseload of 14-16 youth and families, offering direct services and support on a weekly basis.
 You’ll develop individualized treatment plans that leverage client strengths, conduct assessments to identify risks and needs, and connect youth to vital resources, including housing, education, employment, healthcare, and community support.
 Collaboration is key in this role—you’ll work closely with families, other clinical staff, and community partners to stabilize and strengthen family systems.
 This position also includes participation in a monthly on-call rotation to provide emergency phone intervention as needed.
 Additionally, the role involves timely and accurate documentation, outreach to local resources, and educating referral sources about our services.

 If you’re ready to create lasting change in the lives of youth and families, apply today!
 Be part of a team dedicated to fostering hope, resilience, and opportunity.